3 Key strengths and areas to improve: Ace your next interview

 “Keep in mind that soft skills are always an area that everyone can keep improving in.
 Your communication skills, how you interact with your co-workers, your problem-solving skills, and other soft skills will always need improvement.
 If you can't think of a more in-depth answer, then go with one of the soft skills that you can improve on,” says Dan Gallagher, VP of Operations at Aegle Nutrition.

-How to identify your areas for improvement
+How to identify your strengths and areas for improvement through self-assessment

 Science-backed assessments can help you gain a deeper understanding of your 'why' and what motivates you.
-Based on the insights, you can tap into our AI coaching app, Marlee, for professional development tailored to your needs.
+Based on the insights, you can tap into our AI coaching for professional development tailored to your needs.

 Examples of what to say for areas of improvement in various contexts